 When the desired learning outcome for students is to be able to apply scientific results, a task could be to search the scientific literature for specific topics of interest, to discuss scientific results critically and then to add a synthesis to the ELBE wiki, corresponding to early steps in the research process concerned with reviewing the literature for state of the art solutions.
 Alternatively, students can analyze results of ELBE simulations to draw conclusions about related, real-life problems they are interested in: They can for example use simulations of rigid wing profiles in a flow field to improve their own sailing skills by considering the difference between lift and drag and different downwind turbulence fields or simulations of tracer dispersion in a flow to determine at which location relative to a source of pollution they would draw drinking water from a creek.
-This would correspond to the "formulating a hypothesis" step in the scientific process.
-This organically leads to students wanting to conduct other steps of the scientific process, as well, e.g., testing the hypothesis they just generated.
+This would correspond to the "formulating a hypothesis" step in the scientific process, as well, e.g., testing the hypothesis they just generated.